FollowTheProcess/followtheprocess.github.io/content/posts/pyenv.md

 ## Installation

-Now installing it on my mac was pretty straightforward but it can throw errors if you get a step wrong so I'll share the script I used incase its useful to anyone else.
+Now installing it on my mac was pretty straightforward but it can throw errors if you get a step wrong so I'll share the script I used in case its useful to anyone else.

 For this to work though, we're going to need to install some compilation dependencies.
 If you have [homebrew] this is what you'll need to do...